Go to Income

 * Percentage column numbers might be altered to allow total to equal 100%

-In FY2012, the federal government collected $2 trillion, 449 billion in taxes and borrowed $1 trillion, 89 billion to pay for the above spending.
+In FY2015, the federal government collected $3 trillion, 25 billion in taxes and borrowed $439 billion to pay for the above spending.

 Notes on Spending Categories

-• Health includes Medicare, Medicaid, veterans health programs, safety-health inspections and the Children’s Health Insurance Program (CHIP).
+• Health includes Medicare, Medicaid, ACA exchange subsidies, veterans health programs, and the Children’s Health Insurance Program (CHIP).

 • International Affairs includes foreign aid, development and humanitarian assistance, international security assistance, and conduct of foreign affairs